Paul Simon Said His Collaboration With George Harrison on ‘Saturday Night Live’ Was ‘Effortless’

 Paul Simon said performing with George Harrison was ‘effortless’

-Simon spoke very highly about his performance with George on SNL in a special edition of Rolling Stone, “Remembering George.”
+Simon spoke very highly about his performance with Harrison on SNL in a special edition of Rolling Stone, “Remembering George.”

 “The roots of my friendship with George Harrison go back to 1976, when we performed together on Saturday Night Live,” Simon said.
 “Sitting on stools side by side with acoustic guitars, we sang ‘Here Comes the Sun,’ and ‘Homeward Bound.’